Tennessee Boy's Prep Polls

 |4

-Others receiving 12 or more points: Knoxville Catholic 25.
-Christ Presbyterian Academy 24.
+Others receiving 12 or more points: Christ Presbyterian Academy 26.
+Knoxville Catholic 14.
+MUS 12.

 |Record